-Fairleigh Dickinson University is ranked among the best universities in the North region by U.S. News & World Report’s Best Colleges 2022.
+Fairleigh Dickinson University is ranked #14 in Best Value Schools in the north by U.S. News & World Report’s Best Colleges 2023.

 Prepare for the future of your industry and enrich the delivery of health and human services in your career with the online post professional occupational therapy doctorate degree from Fairleigh Dickinson University.
 Serving as the first post-professional occupational therapy doctorate program in the state of New Jersey, this degree delivers advanced interprofessional knowledge and leadership skills that can immediately be applied to the workplace.
 The program offers two areas of concentration in education and management/leadership, both of which allow you to customize your education with knowledge that is essential to your professional interests.